yonicsurny/tumblrdl/README.md

 	# m  h dom mon dow user	command
 	*/30 *   *   *   * cd ~/Desktop/tumblr/ && /bin/bash ./tumblrdl_process.sh > ./tumblrdl_process.log 2> ./tumblrdl_process_error.log

-####Important note

-If you have your own API key change it in the script define (the one provided is from api examples).

 ##Screenshots
 ![console](http://saeros.be/images/tumblrdl/tumblrdl-console-2.png)